oyvindwagner/cimilestone2/README.md

 To achieve this I went to the "Settings" tab on the repository page, under the section "GitHub Pages" it is possible to publish the contents of the repository to the web.

+### Local use
+The website can be used locally on your computer by downloading the the contents of the GitHub repository.
+This can be achieved by pressing the "Clone or download" button located in the menu above the list of files contained in the repository.

+* Press the "Clone or download" button.

+* Select "Download ZIP"

+* Extract the contents of the compressed file to a location of your choosing, using a program such as WinRar (https://www.rarlab.com/)

+* Open the index.html file in a Browser such as Chrome (https://www.google.com/intl/en/chrome/)

 ## Sources

 ### Fonts